dotnet/docs-maui/docs/mac-catalyst/deployment/publish-outside-app-store.md

 1. Create a developer ID application certificate.
 For more information, see [Create a developer ID application certificate](#create-a-developer-id-application-certificate).
 1. Create a developer ID installer certificate.
 For more information, see [Create a developer ID installer certificate](#create-a-developer-id-installer-certificate).
 1. Create an App ID.
 For more information, see [Create an App ID](#create-an-app-id).
-1. Configure the App ID.
-For more information, see [Configure the App ID](#configure-the-app-id).
-IS THIS REALLY REQUIRED???
 1. Create a provisioning profile.
 For more information, see [Create a provisioning profile](#create-a-provisioning-profile).
 1. Download your provisioning profile.
 For more information, see [Download your provisioning profile in Xcode](#download-your-provisioning-profile-in-xcode).